Shrine of St. Faustina (Warsaw): Ruin

-After the war the compound for decades remained a fenced moonscape, hosting ruins, half-demolished houses, and provisional wooden structures; some of the buildings were subject to further destruction at the hands of individuals in search of re-usable bricks.
-Once the Sisters of Our Lady of Mercy managed to re-claim the plot they focused on the main convent building and the ward.
-The authorities refused to grant the building permit needed to commence re-construction of the church; for their own needs the Sisters arranged for one of the larger rooms in the neighboring conventual house to serve as a chapel.
+After the war, and for several decades, the compound remained a fenced moonscape, hosting ruins, half-demolished houses, and provisional wooden structures.
+Some of the buildings were subject to further destruction as bricks and other construction materials were pilfered by city residents trying to rebuild around it.
+Once the Sisters of Our Lady of Mercy managed to re-claim the plot, they focused conservation efforts on the main convent building and the ward.
+The authorities refused to grant the building permit needed to commence reconstruction of the church; for their own needs the Sisters arranged for one of the larger rooms in the neighboring convent house to serve as a chapel.
 Over time the site, including the church ruins, became overgrown with self-sown trees, their branches gradually reaching over the roofless walls.
-Until the early 1970s the dilapidating ruins were the only pre-war Warsaw temple which has not been brought back to shape and the entire quarter was standing out among neighboring sections, developed with large condo-type residential buildings.
+Until the early 1970s, the dilapidated ruins were the only pre-war Warsaw temple which had not been restored.
+The compound and surrounding quarter stood out among neighboring sections, developed with large condo-type residential buildings.

-In 1973 the ruins attracted attention of rev. Wojciech Czarnowski (1940-2019), a young priest commissioned to provide spiritual service to the Sisters of Our Lady of Mercy monastery.
-Just prior to Easter of 1973 and aided by few locals he broke into the fenced and off-limits site and in the hastily ordered porch he said mass for the first time in 29 years.
-During the next year Czarnowski and his men were removing debris, cutting down vegetation and provisionally insulating the walls; the work – technically illegal given the off-limits dangerous site status of the plot – was crowned with mounting transparent PVC sheets as a provisional roof.
-Simultaneously the archbishopric office renewed attempts to obtain the building permit, finally granted just prior to Easter 1974.
-In April 1974 the site was visited by the primate Stefan Wyszyński, who consecrated the church and named it after the Divine Mercy.
-In 1977 the office for historical monuments – uninterested in the building so far - formally approved of refurbishment, though actual terms remain unclear; according to some sources walls were to be kept intact, according to others interior was to "retain traces of the past".
+In 1973 the ruins attracted attention of Rev. Wojciech Czarnowski (1940–2019), a young priest commissioned to provide spiritual service to the Sisters of Our Lady of Mercy monastery.
+Just prior to Easter of 1973, and aided by few locals, he broke into the fenced and closed-off site and on the hastily ordered porch said mass for the first time in 29 years.
+During the next year, Czarnowski and his men were removing debris, cutting down vegetation and provisionally insulating the walls; the work —technically illegal given the off-limits status of the plot and inherent danger of the site— was crowned with mounting transparent PVC sheets as a provisional roof.
+Simultaneously, the archbishopric office renewed attempts to obtain the building permit, finally granted just prior to Easter 1974.
+In April 1974, the site was visited by the primate Stefan Wyszyński, who consecrated the church and named it after the Divine Mercy.
+In 1977, the office for historical monuments, previously uninterested in the building, formally approved of refurbishment— though actual terms remained unclear; according to some sources walls were to be kept intact, according to others interior was to "retain traces of the past".